-To be eligible to apply to the Master’s degree programme in Security and Safety Management in the Security governance track is a person who:
+To be eligible to apply to the Master’s degree programme in Security and Safety Management - Security Governance you must have:

-- Has completed a university-level Bachelor's degree or equivalent in a suitable field of social sciences.
+Completed a Bachelor's degree or equivalent in a suitable field of social sciences.

 Language skill requirements

-A maximum of 15 students is admitted into the Security and Safety Management, Security Governance (MSc Admin) track.
+15 students are admitted into the Security and Safety Management - Security Governance programme.

 The student selection is made by an admissions committee based on the academic qualifications and merits shown in the application documents.
 Please note that not all applicants fulfilling the requirements can be admitted.